coderavdhesh/expense_tracker/README.md

 # Expense Tracker, Spring boot and MySQL Web Applicaton
-A simple expense tracking application built with Angular 9 and Spring boot that connects to the MySQL database.
+A simple expense tracking application built Spring boot that connects to the MySQL database.
 Application built using spring data JPA to perform database operations.
-Users can add, list, update, delete, sort, and filter the expenses.
+Users can add, list, update, delete the expenses.

 ## Requirements